-I would highly recommend for those who plan to go here to bring along your camera to get the perfect shots of these marine mammals.
+I would highly recommend those who plan to go here to bring along their camera to get the perfect shots of these marine mammals.

-Watching killer whales in Southern California is often tied to the yearly migrations of the gray whales between Alaska and Mexico.
+Watching killer whales in Southern California is often tied to the gray whales’ yearly migrations between Alaska and Mexico.
 However, you may still be able to see some killer whales along the coast.

 A marine mammal researcher, Alisa Schulman-Janiger, who leads the American Cetacean Society, has sighted killer whales in the area.
 According to Alisa, the sightings of killer whales in Southern California are not as common as in Monterey Bay.

-Killer whales can be seen in the Santa Barbara Channel where they feed on migrating gray whales.
-The gray whales migrate in this area around winter and spring, and this is when you can may be able to see killer whales.
+Killer whales can be seen in the Santa Barbara Channel, where they feed on migrating gray whales.
+The gray whales migrate in this area around winter and spring, which is when you can see killer whales.

-The best time to see killer whales in the warm waters off the coast of Southern California is during December and January.
+The best time to see killer whales in Southern California’s warm waters is during December and January.

 What are the Best Months to Watch Killer Whales?